-A SLAP tear is an injury to the "cuff" of cartilage, called the labrum, in the shoulder joint.
-The injury is very common, especially among throwers and active athletes.
-Injuries either occur from repetitive activity such as throwing or serving in tennis, or from a fall onto the shoulder.
-Labral injuries are commonly seen along with shoulder separations as well.
+A SLAP tear (SLAP stands for superior labrum anterior to posterior) is an injury to the labrum, the fibrocartilage lining the shoulder socket that the humerus (upper arm bone) fits into.
+This common injury occurs either from a repetitive activity, such as throwing a ball or serving in tennis or from falling onto the shoulder.
+Labral injuries are also frequently seen in shoulder dislocations.

-UCSF is committed to helping patients with superior labrum anterior-to-posterior (SLAP) tears recover shoulder function and return to their favorite activities.
-Our team includes orthopedic surgeons, shoulder and other joint specialists, primary care physicians trained in sports medicine, physical therapists and athletic trainers.
-We work together to tailor a treatment plan to each patient's needs and goals.
+UCSF Health is committed to helping patients with SLAP tears recover shoulder function and return to their favorite activities.
+Our team includes orthopedic surgeons, shoulder and other joint specialists, primary care sports medicine doctors, physical therapists and athletic trainers.
+These experts work together to tailor a treatment plan to each patient's needs and goals.

-Treatment for a SLAP tear usually begins with rest, ice and physical therapy.
-We offer the full range of physical rehabilitation treatments, including exercise regimens, functional activities and neuromuscular reeducation, in addition to providing information and instruction.
-Patients who continue to experience pain that interferes with daily activities or athletics may choose to have surgery.
+Treatment usually begins with rest, ice applications and physical therapy.
+We offer the full range of physical therapies, including specifically designed exercise regimens, functional activity instruction and neuromuscular reeducation (techniques that train the area to move normally again).
+Patients who continue to experience pain that interferes with daily activities or sports may choose to have surgery.
 Our orthopedic surgeons are experts in minimally invasive techniques, using small incisions and specialized instruments to repair the injury and facilitate healing.

 Awards & recognition